sardus1970/JR_BLE_Gamepad/README.md

 The X6 transmitter has a quirk which interferes with the ESP32's initial noise estimation, resulting in a weird gamepad behaviour:

-When powering on the transmitter, the throttle stick must be set at its bottom position, otherwise it goes BEEP BEEP BEEP until you move the stick down.
-That beeping disrupts the PPM signal ...the X6 designers have probably deemed a proper BEEP to be more important as a timely PPM signal!
+When powering on the transmitter, the throttle stick must be at its bottom position, otherwise the TX goes BEEP BEEP BEEP... until you move the stick down.
+That beeping disrupts the PPM signal!
+The X6 designers apparently deemed a proper-sounding BEEP to be more important than a timely PPM signal!

 Therefore, make sure the throttle stick is at the bottom **<u>before</u>** switching on the transmitter.